moeyensj/difi/README.md

 `difi` assumes there to be three different types of linkages:
 - 'pure': all observations in a linkage belong to a unique truth
-- 'partial': up to a certain percentage of non-unique thruths are allowed so along as one truth has at least the minimum require number of unique observations
+- 'partial': up to a certain percentage of non-unique thruths are allowed so long as one truth has at least the minimum required number of unique observations
 - 'mixed': a linkage containing different observations belonging to different truths, we avoid using the word 'false' for these linkages as they may contain unknown truths depending on the use case.
 We leave interpretation up to the user.

-Thanks to the power of `pandas` it can be super easy to isolate the different linkage types and analyze them.
+Thanks to the power of `pandas` it can be super easy to isolate the different linkage types and analyze them separately.
 Selecting 'pure' linkages:
 ![allLinkages_pure](docs/images/allLinkages_pure.png "allLinkages_pure")
 Selecting 'partial' linkages: